$BKT$ transitions in classical and quantum long-range systems: Self-consistent approach

-The minimum of the r.h.s. function is in correspondence of $x=1$, $y=e$ so that we have that for $J < J_c = eA$ there is only the trivial solution $\tilde{J} = 0$, signaling there is a jump in $\tilde{J}$ from $\tilde{J}_c = A$ to zero.
+The minimum of the r.h.s. term is in correspondence of $x=1$, $y=e$ so that we have two solutions for $J > J_c \equiv e A$, and only the trivial solution for $J < J_c$, signaling a jump in $\tilde{J}$ from $\tilde{J}_c = A$ to zero.
+However, only the larger of the two solutions present for $J > J_c$ is physically acceptable.
+Indeed it is the only one to have the \textcolor{black}{correct} asymptotic behavior $\tilde{J}(r) \sim J(r)$ in the large $J$ regime, in which our SCHA becomes the low-temperature approximation studied in Sec.
+III.
 The meaning of this low-temperature, finite $\tilde{J}$ phase, however, depends on the whether $s<2$ (ordered phase) or $s>2$ (quasi-long-range-ordered BKT phase).
 Let us notice that, in the latter case, we have that $\eta = p \tilde{J}^{-1}$ of Eq.\,\eqref{primo} cannot be larger than a given value $\eta_{c} = p \tilde{J}_c^{-1}$.
-As a consequence we have that \begin{itemize} \item For $\sigma > 2$, the only possibility is that $s = \sigma$ with $s>2$ as well.
+As a consequence we have that: \begin{itemize} \item For $\sigma > 2$, the only possibility is that $s = \sigma + \eta_{SR} > 2$.
 We are then in the first case, so that we get the usual BKT phenomenology.
-This have been observed in Ref.\,\cite{Giachetti2021EPL}. \item For $\sigma < 2 - \eta_c$, the only possibility is that $s = \sigma + \eta$ with $s < 2$.
-We are then in the second case, i.e. we find a finite magnetization for low temperature, which drops to zero discontinuously, signaling a first-order transition. \item For $2- \eta_c < \sigma < 2$ both solutions are actually viable so that it is unclear whether the system is in the ordered or in the quasi-long-range ordered phase.
-To establish which solution should we choose we should compute $\mathcal{F}$ on both solution; unfortunately this is not informative, since this quantity depends strongly on non-universal features. \end{itemize} Although non-conclusive, our self-consistent analysis accounts for the possibility of the existence of an intermediate region, in which the ordered phase or the BKT behavior can prevail, depending on the temperature.
-Keeping in mind the results of the Berezinskii approximation, it appears sensible to think that the magnetized phase will prevail at lower temperature, while the qlro phase will, possibly, correspond to an intermediate range of temperature.
-Let us notice however, that the predictions of our analysis are non-universal and, thus, their quantitative outcome depends on the peculiar model under study.
-Moreover, the first order phase transition foreseen for $\sigma < 2 - \eta_c$ is very likely to be an artifact of the approximation, since the critical behavior of the model is known to be captured by the mean-field approximation for $\sigma <1$.
+This in agreement with the findings of Ref.\,\cite{Giachetti2021EPL}. \item For $\sigma < 2 - \eta_c$, the only possibility is that $s = \sigma$ with $s < 2$.
+We are then in the second case, i.e. we find a finite magnetization for low temperature. \item For $2- \eta_c < \sigma < 2$ both solutions are actually viable so that it is unclear whether the system is in the ordered or in the quasi-long-range ordered phase.
+To establish which solution should we choose we should compute $\mathcal{F}$ on both solutions.
+The dependence of $\mathcal{F}$ on the non-universal details of the model, and in particular on the short-range behavior of $\tilde{J}(r)$. hinders the possibility to reach a definite conclusion for this regime within the SCHA.